foundationallm/foundationallm/src/dotnet/SemanticKernelAPI/README.md

 ### Service is not starting

-Ensure that all configuration values have been set in the Azure Key Vault along with the corresponding App Configuration settings.
-These include:
+Ensure the environment variable is set:

 - FoundationaLLM:AppConfig:ConnectionString

+Ensure that all configuration values have been set in the App Configuration/Azure Key Vault.
+These include the following with App Config name mapped to Azure Key Vault name (if applicable):

 - FoundationaLLM:APIs:SemanticKernelAPI:AppInsightsConnectionString
 - FoundationaLLM:APIs:{HttpClients.SemanticKernelAPI}:APIUrl
-- FoundationaLLM:APIs:{HttpClients.SemanticKernelAPI}:APIKey
+- FoundationaLLM:APIs:{HttpClients.SemanticKernelAPI}:APIKey(foundationallm-apis-sementickernalapi-apikey)
 - FoundationaLLM:DurableSystemPrompt
 - FoundationaLLM:CognitiveSearchMemorySource
 - FoundationaLLM:BlobStorageMemorySource